Ali-Hammoud-12/Fine-Tuned-LLM-Model/README.md

 **Important Note:** This project tries as much as possible to lower OpenAI API token costs by using:
 - Older model for text generation
+- Older model for image generation
+- Lower Image quality and size

 If you want to increase the output quality do the following: